 - Fish: the mortality rate per species from incidental by-catch is used as common indicator for D1C1, and one single coastal species group (Gobiidae) is used for C2, C3 and C4.
 No common indicator for D1C5-Fish has been defined yet.

-Ecosystem component: Pelagic Habitats (relating to Descriptor 1): a common indicator has been defined for the condition of the habitat type (D1C6) (phytoplankton biomass for summer season in pelagic habitats), but without an accompanying threshold value.
+Ecosystem component: Pelagic Habitats (relating to Descriptor 1): a common indicator has been defined for the condition of the habitat type (D1C6) (phytoplankton biomass for summer season in pelagic habitats), but without an accompanying commonly agreed threshold value.

 Ecosystem component: Benthic Habitats (relating to Descriptors 1 and 6): for the two primary "state-related" criteria (D6C4: "extent of loss of the habitat type"; D6C5: "extent of adverse effects from anthropogenic pressures"), common indicators have been defined, but also without accompanying threshold values.